-3.1 Data Collection and Sample
+3.1.
+Research sampling and data collection

-Participants were recruited from Germany and Thailand through the use of convenience sampling (Germany) and snowball sampling (Thailand).
+Interviewees were recruited from Germany and Thailand through the use of convenience sampling (Germany) and snowball sampling (Thailand).
 Data collection methods were tailored to suit different market conditions.
 In Thailand, the consumption of organic food is still largely restricted to high-income groups (Global Organic Trade, 2021), which presented a challenge in terms of recruiting participants who had experience with organic food.
-To overcome this, a snowball sampling technique was utilized to reach potential respondents through referrals from experienced consumers.
-Conversely, in Germany where the organic food market is more developed and widespread, a convenience sampling approach was employed to recruit participants.
+To overcome this, a snowball sampling technique was utilized to reach potential interviewees through referrals from experienced consumers to other experienced consumers.
+Thus, the authors began within their peer circle of colleagues and friends, identifying regular organic buyers and seeking referrals within their network.
+Conversely, in Germany where the organic food market is widely developed and widespread, a convenience sampling approach was employed, recruiting participants who regularly purchase organics from organic food stores and farmers' markets, confirming their expertise (see Appendix A for the consumer behavior profile of the interviewees).
 The interviews were focused on individuals from Generation Y (born between 1981 and 1994), as this cohort is known to possess high purchasing power, strong consumer behavior, brand awareness, and a desire for a high standard of living (Göbbel, 2021).

-To gather independent perspectives from participants, we utilized one-to-one semi-structured interviews, which provide a flexible and effective method for collecting in-depth information (Adams, 2015).
-Participants from Germany and Thailand were invited to take part in these interviews, which were conducted in German and English, respectively.
-We followed the recommendations of Ritchie, Lewis, and Elam (2003) and limited the number of respondents for individual interviews to 50 or fewer to ensure better control over interview quality and to facilitate the analysis of complex results.
-The interviews were also conducted using a saturation technique, considered the gold standard in qualitative research, where interviews are concluded when no new information can be obtained (Morse & Coulehan, 2015).
+To gather independent perspectives from interviewees, we utilized one-to-one semi-structured interviews, which provide a flexible and effective method for collecting in-depth information (Adams, 2015).
+Interviewees from Germany and Thailand were invited to take part in these interviews, which were conducted in German and English, respectively.
+We followed the recommendations of Ritchie et al. (2003) and limited the number of respondents for individual interviews to 50 or fewer to ensure better control over interview quality and to facilitate the analysis of complex results.
+The interviews were also conducted using a saturation technique, considered the gold standard in qualitative research, where interviews are concluded when no new information can be obtained (Morse and Coulehan, 2015).

 Social desirability bias was highly considered when conducting the interviews.
-To overcome such bias and increase reliability, we first made clear the pertinence and the research methodology (Bispo Júnior, 2022) of the study and then adjusted the way to interview.
+To overcome such bias and increase reliability, we first made clear the pertinence and the research method (Bispo Júnior, 2022) of the study and then adjusted the way to interview.
 To this end, we conducted a trial test with a few interviewees and eliminated any sensitive topics.
 During the interview, if the interviewee was unclear about the interview questions, real-time explanation and clarification were provided.

 To ensure the reliability and validity of the interview data, the interview transcripts underwent a rigorous validation process, so-called member-checking.
 This involved verifying the accuracy of responses with the interviewees themselves, including a review of the written answers after the interviews.
-This measure served to confirm that the interviewees had a complete understanding of the questions asked and that the interviewer had correctly interpreted their answers (Birt, Scott, Cavers, Campbell, & Walter, 2016).
+This measure served to confirm that the interviewees had a complete understanding of the questions asked and that the interviewer had correctly interpreted their answers (Birt et al., 2016).

-In total, 31 participants from Germany and 30 participants from Thailand, with some market and product knowledge, were interviewed, which is consistent with previous qualitative studies on organic food (Baker et al., 2004; Fotopoulos, Krystallis, & Ness, 2002; Kirchhoff et al., 2011).
-Interviews were conducted between February and May 2021, lasted an average of 17 minutes, and due to the COVID-19 pandemic, were mostly conducted by telephone (71 % in Germany and 100 % in Thailand).
+In total, 31 interviewees from Germany and 30 interviewees from Thailand, with some market and product knowledge, were interviewed, which is consistent with previous qualitative studies on organic food (Baker et al., 2004; Fotopoulos et al., 2002; Kirchhoff et al., 2011).
+Interviews were conducted between February and May 2021, took between 10 and 30 min (on average 17 min), and due to the COVID-19 pandemic, were mostly conducted by telephone (71 % in Germany and 100 % in Thailand).